Red Terror (Spain): Nationalist side

 The hierarchy of the Catholic Church in Spain believed that the Red Terror was the result of a plan, "a program of systematic persecution of the Church was planned to the last detail".
-Before he was himself abducted and shot without trial by Indalecio Prieto's bodyguards just 5 days prior to the coup, Monarchist politician and leader of the opposition José Calvo Sotelo told the Spanish Parliament in April 1936 that in the six weeks since the government, from mid-February 15 to April 2, 1936, had been in power, some 199 attacks were carried out, 36 of them in churches.
+Before he was himself abducted and shot without trial by Indalecio Prieto's bodyguards just 5 days prior to the coup, monarchist politician and leader of the opposition José Calvo Sotelo told the Spanish Parliament in April 1936 that in the six weeks since the government, from mid-February 15 to April 2, 1936, had been in power, some 199 attacks were carried out, 36 of them in churches.
 He listed 136 fires and fire bombings, which included 106 burned churches and 56 churches otherwise destroyed.
-He claimed there were 74 persons dead, and 345 persons injured.
+He said there were 74 persons dead, and 345 persons injured.

 The attitudes of the Catholic side towards the government and the ensuing Civil War were expressed in a joint episcopal letter from July 1, 1937, addressed by the Spanish bishops to all other Catholic bishops.
 Spain was said to be divided into two hostile camps: one side expresses anti-religious and anti-Spanish views, while the other side respects the religious and national order.
 The Church was pastorally oriented and not willing to sell its freedom to politics but had to side with those who started out defending its freedom and right to exist.

 The attitudes of people in the Nationalist zones were characterized by hope and religious revival.
 Victories were celebrated with religious services, anticlerical laws were abolished, and Catholic schools became legal again.
 Catholic military chaplains were reintroduced and attitudes to the Church immediately changed from hostility to respect and even admiration.